 *This is why some people choose to pay cash for their mortgage payments, even if they can do so using their CPF.

-Returning of principal amount + accrued interest also applies to all CPF grants received
+You must return the principal amount + accrued interest of all the received CPF grants

 Although the word “grant” sounds generous, there are strings attached when it comes to getting it from the CPF.
 If you apply for and receive a grant from CPF at any point of time to help pay for your HDB flat, you’re required to return that amount, plus accrued interest on that amount, when you sell your flat.
 We’ve heard a story of a flat seller who forgot they received a grant from CPF some years back, only to find that the cash proceeds from the sale of their flat got nearly wiped out because they needed to refund CPF the said grant plus accrued interest.